Swasth-Apps/swasth.co/src/pages/blog/dealing-with-body-dysmorphia.md

 ![](/img/cbt-vs-dbt.jpg)

 Body dysmorphia can be rooted in different forms depending upon the individual.
 In most of the cases, a particular part of the body is the zone of concern, while some may perceive flaws in some other forms causing them to get distressed.
 Several elements play big roles when it comes to full body appearance.
 Usually just like other cognitive health issues, body dysmorphia also preoccupies your brain as a result of early life experiences and triggers.

+These forms could be anything from below mentioned entities, such as:

+Muscle Dysmorphia: People with this kind of dysmorphia usually feel that they do not have enough muscles or their body is too small.

+BDD by proxy: In this case, people usually get panicked seeing the appearance of others and remain stressed letting their mind all occupied by negative thoughts.

+" *I hate everything about myself" :* People with BDD might face such kind of mental abnormality and often caught saying things like " I hate everything about myself", these people are basically ashamed of about about their concerns".

+" *My face is asymmetrical":* Studies found out that many people worry about that at least one part of their body is unsymmetrical but usually they stay concerned about their their faces.

+" *My face is falling":* After a long discussion it was clarified that such people believe that their facial muscles are weal and skin is sagging.

+" *I am not feminine enough":* This kind of form is found in women in which they become too concerned about their facial hair growth and consider themselves as not so feminine women.

+Fear of future: *"soon I will be bald":* This form usually makes people pretty worried that their present concern might enlarge to a great extent in the future.

+"*I look depressed":* It is a less common form in which people see themselves as a depressed person.

+*" I am afraid My Nose Will Break!":* In this sort of BDD, people are fearful as they believe that their concerned part is too fragile to break easily.

  But knowing the cause and working on it isn't something that can be achieved without an expert's help.
 You need to come out of your sphere to stir the cause with the company of an expert who can lead your way through the darkest to the brightest.
 This is what we provide you with.
 The only you need is to join hands with RESILIENS and follow our lead.

 **WE CAN BE AT GREAT HELP**